librenms/librenms/doc/Extensions/Smokeping.md

 The following will configure Nginx to respond to `http://yourlibrenms/smokeping`:

 ```
-#Browsing to `http://librenms.xxx/smokeping/` should bring up the smokeping web interface
+#Browsing to `http://librenms.xxx/smokeping/` should bring up the SmokePing web interface

  location = /smokeping/ {
         fastcgi_intercept_errors on;